jgrassler/talks/magnum-debugging-101/lightning/main.md

 <!--

-We do not have the time to go into detail on all possible issues that can cause WaitCondition timeouts here.
-Please refer to the 40 minute version of this talk and its transcript for details.
-That being said we can quickly sum them up here:

-There are basically three categories:
+There are three basic categories of wait condition timeout:

-1. Network issues where the user-data scripts are unable to reach external issues or attempt or stumble upon certificate validation talking to a Magnum API that uses SSL with self-signed certificates.
+1. Network issues where the user-data scripts are unable to reach external resources or stumble upon SSL certificate validation.

 2. User data scripts failing sporadically at some stage.
 There are a ton of moving parts in there and sometimes they fail.
 Some we've seen so far:

-   * Random service crashes combined with user data script later expecting the service to run.
+   *  Services crashing a little after startup
    * `etcd` or `flannel` acting up when a user data script expects them to work

-3. Last but not least, the - normally generous - default timeout of 60 minutes for wait conditions may be too low for very large clusters on very busy clouds.
-In the rare case where you've got a successful user data script simply taking to long, recreating the cluster with an even bigger timeout will fix the problem.
+3. Last but not least, default timeout of 60 minutes for wait conditions may be too low for very large clusters on very busy clouds.
+In the rare case where you've got successful user data scripts across the board script they may simply be taking to long.
+Recreating the cluster with a bigger timeout should fix the problem.

 -->